topaklihuseyin/CMSSW/README.md

 The data tiers are described in more detail in a dedicated WorkBook chapter on [Data Formats and Tiers](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookDataFormats).

 ## Analyzers
 First, a few general words about analysis in the CMSSW framework.
 Physics analysis proceeds via a series of subsequent steps.
 Building blocks are identified and more complex objects are built on top of them.
-For instance, the Higgs search H ->ZZ -> µµµµ requires:
- - identifying muon candidates;
- - reconstructing Z candidates starting from muon candidates;
- - reconstructing Higgs candidates starting from Z candidates.

-This process clearly identifies three products: muon candidates, Z candidates, and a Higgs candidate, as well as three processes to reconstruct them.
-These are well mapped into three Framework modules (EDProducers) that add into the Event three different products (the candidates collections).
-For more information click [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookWriteFrameworkModule).
+How to write a Framework Module and run the job with the `cmsRun` can be found [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookWriteFrameworkModule).

 When setting up code for the new EDM (such as creating a new EDProducer) there is a fair amount of 'boiler plate' code that you must write.
 To make writing such code easier CMS provides a series of scripts that will generate the necessary directory structure and files needed so that all you need to do is write your actual algorithms.

 CMSSW distiguishes following [module types](https://twiki.cern.ch/twiki/bin/view/Main/CMSSWatFNALFramework#Module_types):